-The cistern is an enlargement of the subarachnoid space in the dural sac, distal to the conus medullar is.
+The cistern is an enlargement of the subarachnoid space in the dural sac, distal to the conus medullaris.
 It contains cerebrospinal fluid and the nerve roots of the cauda equina.
-As the conus (usually) termin...
+As the conus (usually) termina...

-Lumbar disk disease is a very common entity with a high asymptomatic prevalence.
-Intervertebral disk abnormalities are found in 25% of individuals below the age of 60, and over 50% in those over the age of 60.
-It is therefore not enough to demonstrate a disk lesion in someone with non-specific b...
+Lumbar disc disease is a very common entity with a high asymptomatic prevalence.
+Intervertebral disc abnormalities are found in 25% of individuals below the age of 60, and over 50% in those over the age of 60.
+It is therefore not enough to demonstrate a disc lesion in someone with non-specific b...

 The lumbar enlargement of the spinal cord corresponds to the mild increase in cross sectional area of the cord from the T11 level to the conus medullaris.
-It is enlarged due to the present of spinal nerve anterior rami which contribute to the lumbar and sacral plexuses.
+It is enlarged due to the presence of the spinal nerve anterior rami which contribute to the lumbar and sacral plexuses.

 Lumbar epidural gas is a rare phenomenon where gas locules are observed within the central canal of the lumbar spine.
 It can arise from a number of factors:

-due to regional degenerative disk disease with or without dorsal epidural disk migration: thought to be from gas leaking from the disk spa...
+due to regional degenerative disc disease with or without dorsal epidural disc migration: thought to be from gas leaking from the disc spa...

 Lumbar interlaminar epidural injections are one of some possible spinal epidural injections.
 For an alternative approach for the same region, please refer to the article on lumbar transforaminal epidural injections.